-In my first semester at Asbury Theological Seminary (Fall 1991), I had the privilege and good fortune to sign up for David Bauer’s Gospel of Matthew course that served to introduce me to Inductive Bible Study methodology (then called English Bible).
+In my first semester at Asbury Theological Seminary (Fall 1991), I had the privilege and good fortune to sign up for David Bauer’s Gospel of Matthew.
+This course served to introduce me to Inductive Bible Study methodology (then called English Bible).
 I went on to take 5 Inductive Bible Courses with Professors Bauer, David Thompson, and John Oswalt.

-Inductive Bible Study (IBS) revolutionized the way that I read Scripture from the opening class.
+Inductive Bible Study (IBS) revolutionized the way that I read Scripture.
+David Bauer was my primary mentor.
 Bauer remains a master teacher.
 He demonstrated in class a passion for in depth Bible study and modeled diligently and systematically an approach to Scripture that allowed the text to speak on its own terms.
 IBS freed me to listen to Scripture carefully and deeply based on a close reading of the text.
-I will testify that my course in Inductive Bible Study was worth the price of my entire Masters of Divinity degree.
+I will testify that my course in Inductive Bible Study was worth the price of my entire Master of Divinity degree.
 I would not be the person that I am today (or probably be a professor of Biblical Studies) without learning Inductive Bible Study.

 Inductive Bible Study is a comprehensive methodological approach that allows a reader of Scripture to move from initial encounter with a text all the way to appropriating/applying its message to our contemporary contexts.
 IBS teaches learners to study Scripture by making observations of the text, asking questions based on those observations, and then answering the questions first by gathering evidence within the context of the passage itself before turning to outside resources.
 IBS also teaches one to understand the theological meaning of a text in light of the Canon of Scripture and in light of our present world.
 This allows one to move from the past historical meaning of a passage in its original context to a biblical theology of the Old and New Testaments to transformative personal and corporate formation through teaching, writing, and preaching about the message of the text.